AckerlyXu/heima/articles/redis-cache/cache-configure.md

     * P3 (26 GB - 260 GB) - up to 30,000 connections
     * P4 (53 GB - 530 GB) - up to 40,000 connections

-## <a name="redis-commands-not-supported-in-azure-redis-cache"></a> Redis commands not supported in Azure Redis Cache
+## Redis commands not supported in Azure Redis Cache
 > [!IMPORTANT]
 > Because configuration and management of Azure Redis Cache instances is managed by Microsoft, the following commands are disabled.
 If you try to invoke them, you receive an error message similar to `"(error) ERR unknown command"`.
 ><p>